You guys, we made a pinata cake!!! My dreams have just come true.

 Lay a cake with the exposed side up (the side in which the dome has been removed).
 Using a knife, make an outline of a smaller circle within the cake, leaving about 2-3 inches from the edges.
 Gently scoop out the inside with a spoon, going down a few inches (credit Brian at dh inc).
 Be careful not to puncture the cake on the sides or bottom.
 Place the crumbled cake pieces in a separate bowl and save (they can be used to make cake pops later).
 Repeat with other cake.

 Place one cake on a cake plate/stand (feel free to use a cake board), hollowed out center facing up.
 Apply frosting to the lip of the cake all around; this will allow the other cake piece to adhere when placed on top.

 Fill the hole with assorted candies.
 When done, carefully place the other cake on top of the candy-filled cake, making sure to line up the edges.

 With an offset spatula, apply a crumb coat of frosting to the pinata cake (tip: put strips of parchment underneath the cake for an easy clean-up!).
 This initial frosting secures stray crumbs and allows for a neater, finished look when the second frosting is applied.
 Place cake in the fridge for 15 minutes to chill.

 Remove cake from the fridge.
 Apply a second coat of frosting.
-Decorate the cake as desired (we used confetti sprinkles).
+Decorate the pinata cake as desired (we used confetti sprinkles).